azurecitadel/azurecitadel/content/marketplace/azureappma/ma-publish.md

 ## Technical Configuration

-1. This section can be skipped
+1. This section can be skipped.
+It is only required to authenticate solutions using metered billing where the deployed solution is not the source of events being reported to the metered billing API.

 ## Plan overview